Caring for Self & Others

 It’s also a good idea to prepare for emergencies.
 The American Red Cross’s Emergency Preparedness for Older Adults offers valuable guidance.

 Care for Dementia and Alzheimer’s patients is beyond the scope of GoodEnding.
-For those facing this issue, we recommend the not-for-profit Alzheimer’s Association.
+For those facing this issue, we recommend not-for-profit Alzheimer’s Association for information and support resources.
+For dealing with the financial challenges of Alzheimer’s and Dementia, moneygeek’s Financial Planning for Alzheimer’s and Dementia Care is worth a look.